-You may have no idea who Q is or why in the world you should know about Kevin Brittingham, but I’m willing to bet you’ve heard of the Honey Badger.
+You may have no idea who Q is or why in the world you should know about Kevin Brittingham, but I’m willing to bet you’ve heard of the Honey Badger or the Honey Badger SD.
 Maybe you’re thinking of one from National Geographic or just because of that viral YouTube video.

 But the Honey Badger SD is a firearm that has earned its name.

 The company behind the Honey Badger is Q, LLC and is owned and operated by Kevin Brittingham, a guy whose innovation and spunk has earned him his place in firearms history.